FAQ - Staying at Marten River Lodge

 Are the cottages fully equipped?

 Yes.
-We include pots, pans, silverware, refrigerator, oven, stove, microwave, all bedding and bath towels, propane heaters, and coffee pots and filters, coffee not included.
+We include pots, pans, utensils, refrigerator, oven, stove, microwave, kettle, all bedding, bath towels, propane heaters, and coffee pots and filters.

 You need to bring soap, shampoo, beach towels and your clothes.
 Don’t forget your swim suit and rain gear!

 Do your cottages have 24 hour electricity?

 Yes we do.
 Marten River Lodges runs on the Ontario hydro power grid which provides 24 hour electricity.